 Can foreigners buy commercial property in Thailand?

 Foreign individuals can generally not own commercial property in Thailand.
-Instead, it’s far more common to buy condo units as the buying process is swift and this gives you full freehold ownership.
+Instead, it’s far more common to buy condo units as the buying process is straightforward and you can even own the units on a freehold basis.

-However, ownership regulations differ when you buy real estate as an individual or through a company, thus, it’s not a yes or no question.
-Let’s have a look at the two different ownership structures.
+Worth pointing out is that ownership regulations differ when you buy real estate as an individual or through a company.
+Let’s have a look at the two different options.

-Being less popular compared to condo investments, you can still buy strata-title office space (sometimes referred to as Office Condominiums), as these are part of the Condominium Act.
+You can typically only buy strata-titled office space (sometimes referred to as Office Condominiums), as these are part of the Condominium Act.

-The same as it goes with condos, there’s a foreign quota of 49%.
+The same as it goes with condos, there’s a foreign quota set to 49%.